kastmada/InstallScript/README.md

 This script can be safely used in a multi-odoo code base server because the default Odoo port is changed BEFORE the Odoo is started.
 It is also optimized for Debian 10 and multiple instances under NGINX.

+Script also enables the Uncomplicated Firewall rules for selected ports (http, https, ssh, odoo, longpolling).

 ## Installing Nginx
 If you set the parameter ```INSTALL_NGINX``` to ```True``` you should also configure workers.
 Without workers you will probably get connection loss issues.
 Look at [the deployment guide from Odoo](https://www.odoo.com/documentation/14.0/setup/deploy.html) on how to configure workers.